SpenceKonde/arduino-tiny-841/README.md

 * EEPROM works.
 * tone is untested.
 * SPI is untested - but should work.
 Registers are identical to the mega328.
-* I2C is untested - note that it only supports slave mode.
+* I2C/TWI hardware slave needs library support.
+It is not the same as the master/slave TWI on mega's, and the 841 does not have a USI, so the USI I2C libraries that exist for the tinyx4/x5 won't work either.
+I can't make SoftI2CMaster work, but that may be due to interrupt issues.
-* pin change interrupts are untested.
+* Pin change interrupts are untested (including INT0).
-* Something is wrong with the upload process - it's SLOOOOOOW using Arduino-as-ISP.
+* Something is wrong with the upload process using ArduinoAsISP - it's SLOOOOOOW using Arduino-as-ISP.
 There seems to be a very long period of time at the start of upload where it engages in some sort of repetitive action, before eventually going ahead and uploading the compiled sketch.
 * After uploading, the IDE complains that pagel and bs2 need to be defined in avrdude.conf.
 I can find no documentation that explains what those two settings mean or how to determine their correct values.